-COMMUNITY AND CHILDRENS' SERVICES PUBLIC HEALTH, PROTECTION Summary of steps to Recover, Renew individual Council Services & COMMUNITY SVS YEPS likely to be deployed to support summer childcare provision, direct support to high risk cases and maintain virtual youth offer.
-Change to practice - Digital offer developed during lockdown to be maintained as part of ongoing universal youth offer.
-Intention to continue with virtual youth work opportunities and encourage youth support service partners to do the same Priorities include Ensuring that referral management is fit for purpose during lockdown including using technology to manage cases remotely and considering whether face-to-face is necessary for cases of young people in crisis where venue space allows Continuing to raise the profile of the current RCT youth offer including utilising schools messaging services and service's social media platforms (FB, IG, Snapchat, Twitter) to promote the evolving YEPS offer 3.
+1 COMMUNITY AND CHILDRENS' SERVICES PUBLIC S Summary of steps to Recover, Renew individual Council HEALTH, S Services PROTECTION & COMMUNITY SVS YEPS likely to be deployed to support summer childcare provision, direct support to high risk cases and maintain virtual youth offer. n c Change to practice - Digital offer developed during lockdown to be maintained as part of ongoing universal youth offer.
+Intention to continue with virtual youth work opportunities and encourage youth support service partners to do the same 2 3 4 5 6 7 Priorities include 1.
+Ensuring that referral management is fit for purpose during lockdown including using technology to manage cases remotely and considering whether face-to-face is necessary for cases of young people in crisis where venue space allows 2.
+Continuing to raise the profile of the current RCT youth offer including utilising schools messaging services and service's social media platforms (FB, IG, Snapchat, Twitter) to promote the evolving YEPS offer 3.
 Developing a fit for purpose Provider Delivery Guidance document to assist providers to manage health and safety arrangements 4.
 Utilising the YEPS framework and SLA commissioned providers to offer a summer programme (July - August) for vulnerable children and young people 5.
 Providing virtual information, advice and guidance to vulnerable young people utilising wicid tv and YouTube.
-6. Continuing to offer virtual open access activities and plan for resistant set face to face provision. re-introduction of face-to-face provision 7.
+6. Continuing to offer virtual open access activities and plan for re-introduction of face-to-face provision 7.
 Supporting those young people accessing school sites including continuing to support the emergency school hubs by providing casual youth support worker capacity in the hubs most in need and youth worker drop-in sessions for young people accessing the hubs.
-8. Ensuring there is adequate staffing capacity to provide all YEPS activities and support being offered including working with Adult Learning Wales to roll out the Level 2 and Level 3 Youth Work qualifications to ensure that there is a future pool of qualified applicants for vacant YEPS and community youth worker posts Introducing more street-based support, including commencing limited evening and weekend street-based youth work, alongside YOS and Police, in identified hot spots to provide a visible presence in the community for the most vulnerable young people and assist to tackle anti-social behaviour.
+8. Ensuring there is adequate staffing capacity to provide all YEPS activities and support being offered including working with Adult Learning Wales to roll out the Level 2 and Level 3 Youth Work qualifications to ensure that there is a future pool of qualified applicants for vacant YEPS and community youth worker posts 9.
+Introducing more street-based support, including commencing limited evening and weekend street-based youth work, alongside YOS and Police, in identified hot spots to provide a